You’re on the most magnificent beach in the world.

 That’s why your messaging and content must be in tune with where they are in their minds, and with their relationship to your products/services.

-And of course, the context in which they are reading those words.
+And of course, with the context in which they are reading those words.

-- Are you using the right headline formula to resonate with and grip that particular prospect?
-Grab this ebook from Copyhackers to help.
+- Are you using the right headline formula to resonate with and grip those particular prospects?
+Grab this eBook from Copyhackers to help.

-- Is the prospect likely to be in a rush and just flick through?
+- Are the prospects likely to be in a rush and just flick through?
 Bear in mind how much time they’re likely to spend reading.
 For example, social media doesn’t give you long to impress, so write with that in mind.

-- Is there anything that may be happening in their lives that may affect how that message resonates?
+- Is there anything that may be happening in their lives that may affect how the message resonates?
 Like a COVID lockdown, for example!